ScriptRelics/Multiboot_Flash_Drive/How_To_Install_And_Configure_A_Multiboot_Flash_Drive.md

 umount /dev/sdb2 /mnt/MYUSB
 ```

-You are done, But I would suggest that you update the system.
+You are done, but I would suggest that you update the system.

 ```sh
 apt-get clean && apt-get -y update && apt-get -y dist-upgrade
 ```
 - This will take a LONG time.

 Enjoy Kali.

+More info coming soon.
+You may want to edit the boot menu.
+Check out my guide [HERE]().
-Check out my Optional edits and tweaks HERE.
+Check out my Optional edits and tweaks [HERE]().